pujiayeah/pujiayeah.github.io/_pages/about.md

   - /about.html
 ---

-My name is Jia Pu.
-I am currently a graduate student in the School of Mathematical Sciences at Beijing University of Posts and Telecommunications, enrolled in the 2023 cohort of the Mathematics program.
-My master's research focuses on quantum information, with particular interest in device-independent self-testing of quantum systems.
-I am also developing an interest in large language model reasoning and multi-agent systems, and am actively studying these areas.
+My name is Pu Jia.
+I am currently a master's student in the School of Mathematical Sciences at Beijing University of Posts and Telecommunications, enrolled in the Mathematics program in 2023.
+My research focuses on quantum information, with a particular interest in device-independent self-testing of quantum systems.
+I have also developed a strong interest in the reasoning capabilities of large language models and multi-agent systems, and am actively studying these areas.

+I have a strong interest in civil aviation and aircraft, and I enjoy learning about aircraft handling and different aircraft types.
+I am also interested in automobiles, and tend to be somewhat more interested in internal combustion engine vehicles.

 A data-driven personal website